Masahiro Kawamura

-Masahiro Kawamura (川村 昌弘, Kawamura Masahiro) is a Japanese professional golfer, who plays on the European Tour, Japan Golf Tour and the Asian Tour.
+Masahiro Kawamura (川村 昌弘, Kawamura Masahiro) is a Japanese professional golfer who plays on the European Tour, having previously played on the Japan Golf Tour and the Asian Tour.

+Career

 Kawamura won his first title in 2013 at the Asia-Pacific Panasonic Open on the Japan Golf Tour, a tournament also co-sanctioned by the Asian Tour.

 In November 2020, Kawamura recorded his best finish to his European Tour career when he finished runner-up at the Aphrodite Hills Cyprus Showdown; one shot behind Robert MacIntyre.
+He also finished runner-up at the 2023 Magical Kenya Open.